An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Notation and preliminaries

 \subsection{Discretized DOT problem on staggered grid}

-Without loss of generality, we take the convention $X=[0,1]^D$.
-The domain $\Omega = [0,1]\times X$ can then be uniformly partitioned by dividing $\Omega$ into $n_d$ segments from each dimension, resulting in a step size of $h_d = 1/n_d$ for $d = 0, \ldots, D$.
-In the $d$-th dimension, the index set for the centered grid is given by
+To discretize the problem \eqref{eq:opt-dual}, we adopt the staggered finite difference framework, following the schemes utilized in \cite{papa14,yjj24}.
+Without loss of generality, we set $X=[0,1]^D$ for notational simplicity.
+The domain $\Omega = [0,1]\times X$ can then be uniformly partitioned by dividing $\Omega$ into $n_d$ segments in each dimension, resulting in a step size of $h_d = 1/n_d$ for $d = 0, \ldots, D$.
+In the $d$-th dimension, the index sets $J_d^c$ for the centered grids, and $J_d^s$ for the staggered grids are given by

-Then, the index sets of the centered grids for discretizing $\Omega$ and $X$ are the Cartesian products
+Then, the index sets of the centered grids for discretizing $X$ and $\Omega$ are the Cartesian products

 respectively.
-Furthermore, the index sets for the noncentered grid points are given by To achieve a more accurate and convenient discrete format of partial derivatives concerning the $d$-th component, one can use the index set of the staggered grid given by
+To achieve a more accurate and convenient discrete format of partial derivatives concerning the $d$-th component, consider the index set of the staggered grid given by

-Figure \ref{fig.staggeredGrid} illustrates the distribution of centered and staggered grid points for the case of $D=1$, represented by circles and diamonds, respectively.

 For a vector whose components are assigned to the mesh points in the staggered grid, we use the index $\i = (i_0,\ldots,i_D)$ with $i_d\in J_d^c\cup J_d^s$ to specify the positions of these components.
-Consequently, the discretized values of $\phi$ on the centered grid are represented by the vector
+Accordingly, the unknown function $\phi$ is represented on the centered grid by the vector

 Define $\mathds{R}^{|\G^s_d|}:=\mathds{R}^{{(n_0+1)}\times\cdots\times{(n_{d-1}+1)}\times{n_d}\times{(n_{d+1}+1)}\times\cdots\times{(n_D+1)}}$.
-Let $\e_d\in\mathds{R}^{D+1}$, $d=0,\ldots, D$, be the standard basis vectors such that the $(d+1)$-th component of $\e_d$ is $1$, and all the other components are $0$.
+Let $\e_d\in\mathds{R}^{D+1}$, $d=0,\ldots, D$ be the standard basis vectors such that the $(d+1)$-th component of $\e_d$ is $1$, and all the other components are $0$.
 Then, one can define the discrete gradient operator